achorg/ach-gatsby-site/content/news/2014/04/ach-microgrants-2014-dh-pedagogies/index.md

 No indirect costs may be deducted from the value of the grant, which must go entirely to support the project for which it is awarded.

-Please send proposals or queries to microgrants{AT}ach{DOT}org by 31 May 2014.
+Please send proposals or queries to microgrants@ach.org by 31 May 2014.

 Susan Brown, for the Microgrants group: Jarom McDonald, Lisa Spiro, and Vika Zafrin